larskotthoff/notmuch-sync/README.md

         - 4 bytes unsigned int length of JSON-encoded stat (name and mtime) of all .mbsyncstate/.uidvalidity files
         - JSON-encoded stat of all .mbsyncstate/.uidvalidity files
+        - 4 bytes unsigned int length of JSON-encoded files to send from remote to local
+        - JSON-encoded files to send from remote to local
         - for each file to send from remote to local:
             - 4 bytes unsigned int length of requested file
             - requested file
     - local to remote:
         - 4 bytes unsigned int length of JSON-encoded list of files for remote to send to local
-        - 4 bytes length of list of files for remote to send to local
-        - list of files for remote to send to local
+        - JSON-encoded list of files for remote to send to local
         - 4 bytes unsigned int length of JSON-encoded list of files for local to send to remote
-        - 4 bytes length of list of files for local to send to remote
-        - list of files for local to send to remote
+        - JSON-encoded list of files for local to send to remote
         - for each file to send from local to remote:
             - 4 bytes unsigned int length of requested file
             - requested file